Skip to content

 Adding a New Brandmark Image

 Before we got into the process of enhancing styles, we changed the name of our cloned theme.
 Then next up was applying an image or logo which will appear in the header.
 After further research we found the optimal size for this image needs to be 245px X 245px square.
-Depending on the shape of the brandmark you'll need to add some padding around all the edges of to your artwork so that it clears one of the accent lines.
+Depending on the shape of the brandmark you'll need to add some padding around all the edges of your artwork so that it clears one of the accent lines.

 Adding the image to the environment.